kkruecke/hack-language-yahoo-finance-scrapper/README.md

 This is a data scrapper for Yahoo financial data.
-It is configuration driven by an .ini file that specifies that
+It is configuration-driven by an .ini file that specifies the

 * The base url of the Yahoo financial data
 * the xpath query used to return the HTML table with the data

-The date entered is used to construct the the url path that is appended to the base url.
+The date entered, passed on the command line, is used to construct the specific url path that is then appended to the base url.

 The **YahooTable** is the model the html table.
 Its constructor includes parameters to specify the start and end column which its external iterator **YaooTableIterator** will return.
 To limit the range of rows of the iteration, pass **YahooTableIterator** to PHP's **LimitIterator**.